Foreign policy of the George H. W. Bush administration: Poland

 On February 23, 1990, the United States and Poland signed an agreement for the latter country to receive a Peace Corps program.
 Under the agreement, 60 Americans were slated to go to Poland in June to assist with English language training.
 The following month, on March 21, Prime Minister Tadeusz Mazowiecki and Bush met for the first time in person during a welcoming ceremony at the White House.
 There, Bush praised Mazowiecki as " a great Polish patriot and patron of freedom, Tadeusz Mazowiecki, one of the founding fathers of Solidarity -- a man who survived the dark days of December 1981 and the heavy hand of martial law, endured a year in prison, life in the underground, editor of the illegal newspaper of an outlawed trade union."
 On May 23, Bush announced the nomination of Thomas W. Simons, Jr. for United States Ambassador to Poland.

-In late March 1991, President of Poland Lech Walesa traveled to the US, attending a White House welcoming ceremony where Bush praised him for his favoring of a democracy and backing of American efforts in the Gulf War.
-Walesa expressed gratitude and referred to the friendship between the US and Poland as well as stating that Bush was the most popular politician in Poland.
-Later that day, Bush told Walsea that he had requested Congress agree to increase in grant assistance to new democracies such as the one in Poland the following year and announced "two new economic initiatives designed to help the nations of Central and Eastern Europe proceed along the path to growth and prosperity."
-In remarks directly following the announcement, Walsea declared, "The relations between the Republic of Poland and the United States have today reached their peak after the war.
+In late March 1991, President of Poland Lech Wałęsa traveled to the US, attending a White House welcoming ceremony where Bush praised him for his favoring of a democracy and backing of American efforts in the Gulf War.
+Wałęsa expressed gratitude and referred to the friendship between the US and Poland as well as stating that Bush was the most popular politician in Poland.
+Later that day, Bush told Wałęsa that he had requested Congress agree to increase in grant assistance to new democracies such as the one in Poland the following year and announced "two new economic initiatives designed to help the nations of Central and Eastern Europe proceed along the path to growth and prosperity."
+In remarks directly following the announcement, Wałęsa declared, "The relations between the Republic of Poland and the United States have today reached their peak after the war.
 One could even say that they reached their peak in the whole of history.
 Our countries are linked by common values and the same ideals.
 We are linked by friendly collaboration on the international arena.
 I would like this to be followed by a development of mutually advantageous economic cooperation."
-In June, during a joint news conference with Walesa, Vice President Quayle voiced US support for economic reform in Poland, saying that "money and assistance are not adequate".
+In June, during a joint news conference with Wałęsa, Vice President Quayle voiced US support for economic reform in Poland, saying that "money and assistance are not adequate".